-The Qwest fraud management program regularly assesses current strategies, fraud system performance, and prevention solutions related to fraudulent trends not only on the Qwest network, but those around the industry that will allow Qwest to implement potential safeguards to reduce fraud exposure to Qwest customers.
+The Qwest fraud management program regularly assesses current strategies, fraud system performance, and fraud prevention strategies, related not only to the Qwest network, but also to trends that emerge within the industry.
+This assessment allows Qwest to implement potential safeguards to reduce fraud exposure to Agencies.
 Qwest participates in various industry fraud organizations to assimilate current threats, trends, methodologies, and remedies.
-Qwest will contact the Agencies to alert them of potential fraud and assist them with up-to-date strategies in defending against fraud.
-Qwest also provides relevant fraud information via the website www.qwest.com.
+Qwest will contact Agencies to alert them of potential fraud, and assist them with up-to-date strategies in defending against fraud.
+Qwest also provides relevant fraud information on our website, www.gwest.com.

 The Network Fraud Group's goal is to react quickly to a fraud situation to minimize any exposure and losses that may result from toll fraud.
-Qwest's integrated Networx Security Team will alert the GSA and the Agencies to the new trends in telecommunications fraud, and will provide them with up-to-date strategies for protection against toll fraud.
+Qwest's integrated Networx Security Team will alert the GSA and Agencies to the new trends in telecommunications fraud, and will provide them with up-to-date strategies for protection against toll fraud.

-Qwest uses a state-of-the-art fraud detection system The fraud center proactively and aggressively monitors the Qwest network 24x7x365 to ensure our custome rs receive the highest level of service.
-These preventative steps are implemented to protect Qwest custo mers against potential abuse. west will work with the customer to advise and resolve any issues handling procedures in notifying the Agency of suspected fraudulent use.
+Qwest uses a state-of-the-art fraud detection system

+.
+The fraud center proactively and aggressively monitors the Qwest network 24x7x365, to ensure Agencies receive the

+Qwest will work with an Agency to advise and resolve any issues.